greenwyrt/plover2CAT/docs/discussion/development.md

     len is 1
     length is length of id and more

-BlockUserData should possibly also have methods for splitting and subsetting, and replace the capabilities of the functions in stroke_funcs.
+Why?
+Image exhibit reference as "Exhibit 1. caption blah" within text.
+This should be treated as one character, and have unique id for referencing.

-## Richtext Features for images and tables
+## Richtext Features for indexes and tables

 While richtext editing has been enabled, some common features of word processors and professional CAT software are missing.
-Primary ones are 1) embedding images, 2) table of contents/index and 3) tables.
+Primary ones are 1) embedding images (implemented), 2) table of contents/index and 3) tables.

-QTextEdit is able to work with images out of the box (just need to implement certain features in code for exporting, and also folders for saving image data.)
-The problem is how to store it in the transcript data.

 Indexes (in reality, a table of contents) for ODF depends on having "heading" styles.
 This can be integrated.
 RTF table of contents is possible (based on the spec).
 The difficulty will be keeping track of the text in the editor selected for table of contents if there is custom text.